 At HJIS, a school counsellor guides students in preparation for post-secondary education.
+Whether seeking places at top universities in Japan or abroad, HJIS students are well-equipped to take the next step in their education and careers.
 Their guidance starts when the students enter Secondary School.
 Counselling entails informing parents and students about possible career opportunities and establishing cooperation among teachers, parents and students.
 The school counsellor considers the country a student plans to attend university or pursue a career and then build the student’s career plan.
 This helps students to select the appropriate courses and exams that best support their plans.
 Guidance is extended to those who have a specific university in mind; in-depth research is carried out by the counsellor and the entrance requirements are checked and shared with these students.

 Students will also have the opportunity to attend career days outside of school, where they can talk with representatives from different universities.
 HJIS will also plan career days for students at school, inviting representatives from various universities or people with different professions.

 The Horizon Japan International School Student Council is an invaluable learning endeavour for the students.
 Students use this opportunity to participate in making decisions about the school.
 Through interaction with other students and adults on the council, students gain leadership and communication skills, a sense of responsibility and learn to work together as a team.
 The student council also provides a model of the democratic decision-making process; students learn how their vote counts towards the decisions made by the council.